alesssia/short_intro_stats/short_intro_stats_Day3.md

 ---
 ## Recap

 <div style="font-size: 90%">

+- Statistics is divided in  *Descriptive*  and *Inferential*

 <span style="display:block; height:1px;"></span>

-- When can't study a population, we select a representative sample

-<span style="display:block; height:1px;"></span>

-- Categorical variables  are described with absolute and relative frequencies, numerical variables are described with measures of central tendency (mode, median, mean) and dispersion (range, IQR, standard deviation)
+- Categorical variables  are described with absolute and relative frequencies, numerical ones are described with measures of central tendency, dispersion, and correlation
+- Variables can be summarised with multiple graphical representations
 - Parameters (calculated on the population) *vs*&nbsp; statistics (calculated on the sample)

 </div>